harleigh93/INCLUDE-VRSpaceport/README.md

 * **Tony Lindeman** (Dynetics)
 * **Robert Moreland** (NASA)
 * *Special Thanks to Executive Chef Jens Dahlmann.*
+* *Special Thanks to Diane and Tony, for guiding us on airport development.*
+* *And a big Special Thanks to Tom Acomb, for teaching us about telling an effective story.*

 # 2020-2021 INCLUDE Team Alpha Members